VENUS OPTICS LAOWA 12MM F/2.8 ZERO-D IN-DEPTH REVIEW

 While such an ultra-wide lens would not be my first choice to do bokeh, the Laowa 12mm f/2.8 Zero-D renders out-of-focus areas nicely, gaining sharpness gracefully stopping down.

 It is interesting to see how extreme depth of field is, with such an ultra-wide-angle lens: at f/11, despite focussing so close to the lens, you almost get everything in focus from very close up to infinity.
-This is something I suggest you keep in mind when you want to have perfect focus all over the frame doing near-far compositions: using hyperfocal distance or focussing half-way between the foreground and the background will produce better results than focussing either at infinity or on the objects closer to you.
+This is something I suggest you keep in mind when you want to have perfect focus all over the frame doing near-far compositions: either using hyperfocal distance, or focussing one-third in, between the foreground and the background, will produce better results than focussing either at infinity or on the objects closer to you.

-The Laowa 12mm f/2.8 Zero-D’s performance is very impressive for a lens at the same time so fast and so wide.
+Performance of the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review is very impressive for a lens both so fast, and so wide.
 At infinity, the lens is perfectly sharp in the center of the frame at any aperture.
-While slightly soft wide open from the middle of the frame on outwards, sharpness improves constantly stopping down to become perfectly sharp all over the frame at f/8.
+While slightly soft wide open from the middle of the frame on outwards, sharpness improves constantly stopping down, becoming perfectly sharp all over the frame at f/8.
 At closer focussing distances, the lens is already impressive at f/4-5.6, again to become perfect around f/8.

 VIGNETTE AND COLOUR RENDITION